usrofgh/auto_parser/README.md

 ### Helper parser:

-1. Retry failed “COMMON” records:
+1. Retry failed “PAGE_LINK” records:
-   * Load entries with status ERROR and type COMMON
+   * Load entries with status ERROR and type PAGE_LINK
    * For each, try to fetch and extract card links
      * On success, delete an item from this errors table
      * On failure, increment error count; if ≥ 3, mark as DEAD (the problem must be verified on yourself)